RunestoneInteractive/thinkcspy/_sources/PythonTurtle/Glossary.rst

 		  A function that will provide you with random numbers, usually between 0 and 1.

     range
-        A built-in function in Python for generating sequences of integers.
-It is especially useful when we need to write a for loop that executes a fixed number of times.
+        A built-in type in Python that is especially useful when we need to write a ``for`` loop.

     sequential
 		  The default behavior of a program.
 Step by step processing of algorithm.